pawelkon/flash-features-for-android/README.md

 The library is covered by the MIT license.

 ## Features:
-1. Camera flash management(Minimal API - 23).
+- Camera flash management(Minimal API level 23).

 ## Directory structure:
 - **doc** - guides and automatically generated documentation.